 Centre for Artistic Research

-The goal of CfAR is to investigate and, ultimately, to show how far artistic research can reach when it is conducted at the postdoctoral level!
+The goal of CfAR is to investigate and, ultimately, to show how far artistic research can reach when it is conducted at the postdoctoral level.

-CfAR in UNIARTS HELSINKI
+CfAR in Uniarts Helsinki

-Besides creating horizontal connections between agents working at the postdoc level, CfAR contributes to the vertical implementation of research in the basic education within the Academies.
-This will take place by intermediary of the educational and research staff members of the Academies the same kind of services and supportive measures as for the other artistic postdocs.
+In addition to creating lateral connections between researchers working at the postdoctoral level, CfAR contributes to the implementation of research at the Bachelor and Master education levels within the Academies.
+CfAR provides both teaching and research staff members of the Academies the same kind of services and supportive measures as postdoctoral researchers.

 About the organisation of CfAR